CesarCortez/InterviewQuestions/MongoDB/mongooseQ.md

 	**Authorization**: This is the most common scenario for using JWT.
 Once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services, and resources that are permitted with that token.
 Single Sign On is a feature that widely uses JWT nowadays, because of its small overhead and its ability to be easily used across different domains.<br/>

 	**Information Exchange**: JSON Web Tokens are a good way of securely transmitting information between parties.
 Because JWTs can be signed—for example, using public/private key pairs—you can be sure the senders are who they say they are.
 Additionally, as the signature is calculated using the header and the payload, you can also verify that the content hasn't been tampered with.<br/>

+	JWT consists of three parts separated by dots (.), which are:<br/>
+	- Header: Contains the metadata for the token.
+It contains the type of the token and the hashing algorithm used.<br/>
+	- Payload: Contains the claims.
+Claims are statements about an entity (typically, the user) and additional data.
+There are three types of claims: registered, public, and private claims.<br/>
+	- Signature: To create the signature part you have to take the encoded header, the encoded payload, a secret, the algorithm specified in the header, and sign that.<br/>

 	![jwt](https://research.securitum.com/wp-content/uploads/sites/2/2019/10/jwt_ng1_en.png)